Minal Rohit: Legacy

 Minal Rohit was one of ten women out of 500 scientists to bring India to Mars.
 She helped India become the first country to orbit Mars with a satellite on the first attempt.

 Minal Rohit was featured in a short film Snapshots from Afar where she discussed her contribution to the Mangalyaan space probe to Mars.

 Awards and accomplishments

-Minal Rohit won the Young Scientist Merit Award from the ISRO in 2007 for her contributions to their Telemedicine program and the ISRO Team Excellence Award in 2013 for her work on INSAT 3D meteorological payloads.
+Minal Rohit and Ishaan kashiv 6 th lotus green field schoolthe Young Scientist Merit Award from the ISRO in 2007 for her contributions to their Telemedicine program and the ISRO Team Excellence Award in 2013 for her work on INSAT 3D meteorological payloads.
 Regarding the MOM project, Minal and her colleagues were praised in a speech from Prime Minister Manmohan Singh over their work on the mission with the 15 month time constraint.
 She graduated Gujarat University with a gold medal in electronic and communication engineering.

 She received the ISRO Young Scientist Merit Award 2013 for her contribution to the Telemedicine programme.
 Minal was named one of CNN's 2014 Women of the Year.